ncsu-decifr/tbas-tutorial/tutorial4a.md

-# Tutorial 4: Uploading and creating a custom T-BAS reference tree with alignments and specimen metadata
+# Tutorial 4: Uploading a custom T-BAS reference tree with alignments and specimen metadata

 In this tutorial, the user will be uploading a custom reference tree, alignment and specimen metadata that are needed to perform a placement of unknown sequences on that tree.
 The user will use the *Ramularia* reference tree and files that are available in [TreeBase](https://www.treebase.org/treebase-web/search/studySearch.html).
 For your convenience we made these files available as links in the tutorial.
 They can also be downloaded by searching for the S16754 study ID in [TreeBase](https://www.treebase.org/treebase-web/search/studySearch.html) and retrieving the original [tree](//purl.org/phylo/treebase/phylows/tree/TB2:Tr79968?format=nexus) and [alignment](https://www.treebase.org/treebase-web/search/downloadANexusFile.html?id=16754&treeid=79968) files.
 The specimen metadata was extracted from Table 1 in [Videira et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4510271/).